lichman0405/chemvcs/docs/03-object-model-and-storage.md

 and any external tools that wish to read or write ChemVCS repositories.

 This specification focuses on the **MVP format** for Milestones 1–3.
-Future versions may introduce additional fields or optimisations (e.g. packfiles), but they should strive to remain backwards compatible with repositories created under this format.
+Future versions may introduce additional fields or optimisations.
+Packfiles were later introduced as an optional storage optimisation (P3); loose objects remain supported, and the core on-disk invariants described here still apply.

 ---